Air128731/_MYSTORAGE_/README.md

 ofc, i'll try for you, i have friends and tell them to help me have call with him

-anyway see you tomorrow evening i have alot of things to do
+anyway see you tomorrow evening i have alot of things to tell you